 Is it any good?

-Most thrillers have audiences asking themselves what the characters will do next.
-CHANGING LANES will have them asking themselves what they might do in this situation, because it is a movie about how close all of us are to abandoning the thin veneer of civilization and breaking all the rules to lash out at each other.
-This is a harsh thriller about two men whose moral bearings are dislodged by a cataclysmic accident.
+This is an excellent but harsh thriller about two men whose moral bearings are dislodged by a cataclysmic accident.
+Most thrillers have audiences asking themselves what the characters will do next; CHANGING LANES will have them asking themselves what they might do in this situation, because it is a movie about how close all of us are to abandoning the thin veneer of civilization and breaking all the rules to lash out at each other.
 Both Gavin and Doyle are appealing, seemingly decent characters.
 But Gavin lacks the maturity to take full responsibility for his actions, while Doyle's rage -- an even more profound addition than his alcoholism -- overwhelms his good sense.

 They both hover at the point of forgiveness, but neither is willing to let go of their self-righteous indignation and make mature choices.
 The characters along the way each present them with choices, each representing a world view that Gavin and Doyle must adopt or reject.
 Sidney Pollack (best known as a director) is outstanding as Gavin's corrupt boss and there are other strong supporting performances by Toni Collette, William Hurt, and Amanda Peet.